apigeekdemos/apigee-extensions-labs/Lab 1 - Using the Stackdriver Logging Extension/README.md

 # Use case

-Building on the API proxy developed in Lab 1, you now have a requirement to accept a POST request to your proxy inorder to create a new employee record in the backend database.
+You have to build and manage your employee database by exposing APIs that allow a client application to perform CRUD operations.
+For this lab you have a requirement to accept a POST request to your proxy inorder to create a new employee record in the backend database.
 As part of this requirement, the security and audit team within the organization mandates that all successful employee creation requests must be logged to an external system for audit and tracking purposes.

 # How can Apigee Edge help?